bstarika/Javascript-Projects/README.md

 Expressing quotations with \".

-Coded button and paragraph elements.
+Coded button and paragraph elements with various event handlers.

 Differentiated arguments from parameters when creating subprograms.